abhiramasonny/jaithon/README.md

 Pretty much everything (apart from the CORE primitive implementation stuff) is written in jaithon itself, jaithon is VERY much bootstrapped, which makes it easy to develop extra features onto.

+PS: A majority of the documentation (including documentation within .jai files and .c files via docstrings) are AI generated, and as such might be wrong about certain things.
+This was done to speed up development, however this is being re-written as I continuiously develop.
+Currently my focus is on improving jaithon as a language, making it faster etc, so shortcuts like this help me push developments quicker.
+The readme is completely written by me, same with a majority of the language.md file.
+I have checked over the language.md file and there are no errors within it.

 ## Quick start

 ```bash